Tian: Characters

 The modern Chinese character Tian (天) and its early seal script form combine pinyin 大 ("great; large") and pinyin 一 ("one").
 However, some of the original characters in Shang oracle bone script and Zhōu bronzeware script depict an anthropomorphic figure with an enlarged head representing a "great person."

 In oracle and bronze inscriptions, the ideogram for pinyin 大 portrays a stick figure with arms stretched outward, symbolizing "great" or "large."
-The corresponding forms of Tian 天 emphasize the cranium of this "great person," represented either with a square or round head, or a head marked with one or two lines.
+The corresponding forms of Tian 天 emphasize the cranium of this figure, represented either with a square or round head, or a head marked with one or two lines.
 Schuessler notes that some bronze graphs for Tian, depicting a person with a round head, resemble those for pinyin 丁 (the "fourth Celestial stem").
 He suggests that "the anthropomorphic graph may or may not indicate that the original meaning was 'deity' rather than 'sky'."

 Two variant Chinese characters for Tian 天 are: